jkenlooper/piecemaker/README.rst

 It basically creates jigsaw puzzle pieces in two formats: svg, and png.
 The number and size of pieces are set by passing the script different options.
 It takes a while to run if doing a lot of pieces.
-It currently uses potrace, batik rasterizer, and imagemagick convert subprocesses.
+It currently uses potrace, and imagemagick convert subprocesses.

 Installing